LINCOLN COUNTY OBITUARIES 1908 to present

 Wesp, Sidney, July 16, 1911

 Following a report received from the chemist of the State College at Pullman on an analysis made of the contents from the stomach of Sidney Wesp, who died suddenly at his home near Harrington, June 19, Coroner O. L. Adams summoned a jury Wednesday, the findings of which were to the effect that death resulted from strychnine administered by the deceased while in a demented condition with the probable intention of self-destruction.
 The jury was composed of J. B. Phillips, F. W. Anderson, J. T. Moore, J. F. Hill, A. J .Huck and C. E. Ivy.
-The deceased had been serving on the jury at this place until the day preceeding his death when he was excused and allowed to return home on his complaint of not feeling well.
+The deceased had been serving on the jury at this place until the day preceding his death when he was excused and allowed to return home on his complaint of not feeling well.
 (Dav.
 Tribune)

 "Carl H Wetherbee of Sprague passed away June 20th in Spokane.
 He was 75.
-Mr Wetherbee is survived by his wife, Betty, at the home; sons, Gordon Harris and Dennis Harris of Auburn; daughters: Sheila Blankenship of Spanaway, Linda Lyons of Auburn and Cindy Martin of Bellevue; brother Lloyd Wetherbee of Florence, AZ; sister Vera Marsh of Tacoma; nephew Allan Wetherbee of Susanville, CA; and many grandchildren and great grandchildren.
-Mr Wetherbee loved fishing and traveling in his motor home.
+Mr. Wetherbee is survived by his wife, Betty, at the home; sons, Gordon Harris and Dennis Harris of Auburn; daughters: Sheila Blankenship of Spanaway, Linda Lyons of Auburn and Cindy Martin of Bellevue; brother Lloyd Wetherbee of Florence, AZ; sister Vera Marsh of Tacoma; nephew Allan Wetherbee of Susanville, CA; and many grandchildren and great grandchildren.
+Mr. Wetherbee loved fishing and traveling in his motor home.
 Memorial service was held June 25 at Cheney Funeral Chapel."
 (Dav.
 Times: 7-01-1999)

 White, infant, Oct 8, 1909

 The little babe, four months old, of Mr. and Mrs. White, died Sunday.
-It was buried Tuesday in the Catholic Cemetery at Harrington, Rev Father MacAleer con-ducting the ceremony.
+It was buried Tuesday in the Catholic Cemetery at Harrington, Rev Father MacAleer conducting the ceremony.
 (Citizen)

 Wilkerson, Mrs. M. F., July 28, 1911